albertony/rclone/docs/content/qingstor.md

 ---
 title: "QingStor"
-description: "Rclone docs for QingStor Object Storage"
+description: "Rclone docs for QingStor"
 versionIntroduced: "v1.38"
 ---

 # {{< icon "fas fa-hdd" >}} QingStor

+QingStor is a distributed storage service provided by [QingCloud](https://intl.qingcloud.com/).

 Paths are specified as `remote:bucket` (or `remote:` for the `lsd` command.)
 You may put subdirectories in too, e.g. `remote:bucket/path/to/dir`.